Leading Speeding Offence Lawyers Sydney

 If you are convicted of a speeding offence in court, it will appear on your driving record.
 However, it is not typically considered a criminal offence that would appear on a national criminal history check unless the matter is exceptionally serious.
 Our goal is to help you avoid a conviction altogether.

-What are the maximum penalties if i take my speeding offence to court?
+What are the maximum penalties if I take my speeding offence to court?

 What's the difference between a licence suspension and a disqualification?